Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

 Let us further assume the object-to-detector distance $\Delta$ to be sufficiently small that the resulting Fresnel diffraction pattern at $z=\Delta$ is in the near field of the object.
 We may now adapt the logic in \citeauthor{paganin2002} \cite{paganin2002} from x rays to neutrons, as follows: (i) Make a first-order finite-difference approximation to the right-hand side of Eq.~(\ref{eq:TIE}), using the intensity distributions over the planes $z=0$ and $z=\Delta$; (ii) use Eqs.~(\ref{eq:IntensityProjectionApproximation}) and (\ref{eq:PhaseProjectionApproximation}); (iii) isolate the intensity over the plane $z=\Delta$ in the resulting expression.
 This gives (cf. Eq.~(7) in \citeauthor{paganin2002} \cite{paganin2002}):

 where $\nabla_{\perp}^2$ denotes the Laplacian in the $xy$ plane.
 The propagation-based phase contrast in the recorded intensity distribution $I({\bf r}_{\perp},z=\Delta)$ is manifest in the Laplacian term on the right side, with its multiplier proportional to the object-to-detector distance $\Delta$.

 The right-hand side of Eq.~(\ref{eq:TIE-Hom}) is mathematically identical to the application of a Laplacian-type unsharp-mask image sharpening operator \cite{Unsharp0,Gureyev2004,Unsharp1,Unsharp2} to the attenuation-contrast image $I_0 \exp\left[-\sigma\rho_{\perp}({\bf r}_{\perp})\right]$, an observation which renders precise our earlier qualitative statements that propagation-based phase contrast serves to sharpen an image.
-As we show later, this observation is key to the brilliance-boosting nature of the method considered in the present paper.
+As we show later, this observation is key to the boost in the effective degree of brilliance that is inherent in the method considered in this paper.

 To proceed further, Fourier transform Eq.~(\ref{eq:TIE-Hom}) with respect to $x$ and $y$, utilize the Fourier derivative theorem, solve the resulting algebraic equation for the Fourier transform of $\exp[-\sigma\rho_{\perp}({\bf r}_{\perp})]$, then inverse Fourier transform and solve for the projected density $\rho_{\perp}({\bf r}_{\perp})$.
-This gives the neutron-optics form of an algorithm previously published for x rays \cite{paganin2002}:
+This gives the neutron-optics form of a phase-retrieval algorithm previously published for x rays \cite{paganin2002}: